callable functions#

 The values were recorded successfully

-function bqp_terminate(data, control, inform)
+function bqp_terminate(T, INT, data, control, inform)

 Deallocate all internal private storage